fffonion/lua-resty-sniproxy/README.md

 A Lua table `sni_rules` should be defined in the `init_worker_by_lua_block` directive.

 The key can be either whole host name or regular expression.
 Use `.` for a default host name.
+If no entry is matched, connection will be closed.

 The value is a table containing host name and port.
 If host is set to `nil`, the server_name in SNI will be used.
 If the port is not defined or set to `nil`, **443** will be used.

 Rules are applied with the priority as its occurrence sequence in the table.
 In the example above, **twitter.com** will match the third rule rather than the fourth.

+If the protocol version is less than TLSv1 (eg. SSLv3, SSLv2), connection will be closed, since SNI extension is not supported in these versions.

 [Back to TOC](#table-of-contents)